buisonanh/pneumonia-classification/README.md

 This project aims to develop a Convolutional Neural Network (CNN) for accurately classifying chest X-ray images for the presence of pneumonia.
 The goal is to build a model capable of distinguishing between normal and pneumonia-affected X-ray images.
 The project is divided into various key sections, including data loading, data preprocessing, neural network architecture, model training, evaluation, and result visualization.

 ## <a name="datasets"> Datasets</a>
 The project begins by loading the dataset using the "keremberke/chest-xray-classification" dataset provided through the "datasets" module from Huggingface Community.
-The dataset comprises training, validation, and test sets.
+The dataset comprises training, validation, and test sets of X-ray images with a size of 640x640 pixels.
 The dataset structure is stored in the variables X and y, where X represents the training data, and y represents the validation data.

 ## <a name="preprocess"> Preprocess Data</a>
 Data preprocessing is a critical step before training the CNN model.
 The following steps are performed to preprocess the X-ray images: